nplan/HomeButtons/docs/original/user_guide.md

 ## Settings Menu {#settings}

-Open the *Settings Menu* by pressing any button for 5 seconds.
+Open the *Settings Menu* by holding any two buttons together for 5 seconds.
 The menu will show the following options:

 - :material-account-cog: - [Setup](#setup)
 - :material-wifi-cog: - [Wi-Fi Setup](#wifi_setup)